Overview – Sabi Sabi GR

 - Situated in a less crowded part of Sabi Sands

 - Expensive, fully-inclusive safari packages are the only option

 - Primary emphasis on finding flagship species only

 Easy sightings of the Big Five and cheetah make wildlife viewing superb.
 Also commonly sighted is the leopard, which is hard to find elsewhere.
-Varied antelope species are plentiful, but often passed over for the chance to view flagship animals.
+Varied antelope species are plentiful but often passed over for the chance to view flagship animals.

-Sabi Sabi's landscape is mostly woodland savanna.
+Sabi Sabi's landscape is mostly woodland savannah.
 The foliage can be dense, but this rarely presents a problem when viewing wildlife due to the expert tracking skills of guides and the possibility to drive off-road.

 See Sabi Sand Game Reserve for more information